- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Board of Directors

-The Board of Directors holds meetings once a month as a rule, and as needed.
-It makes decisions on matters specified in laws and regulations and the Articles of Incorporation as well as other important matters, and supervises the execution of duties.
+In principle, the Board of Directors meets once a month and, as necessary, to decide matters stipulated by laws and regulations, the Articles of Incorporation, and the Board of Directors Regulations, as well as other important matters, and to supervise the execution of operations.
 The Articles of Incorporation specifies 12 as the maximum number of directors.
 These directors consist of executive directors who are highly knowledgeable in each area of our business and non-executive directors, some of whom are outside directors with extensive expertise and experience in their respective specialties.
 The Chairman and Representative Director serves as the chair of the Board of Directors.

 (Main Agenda Items)